ciscoheat/superforms-web/src/routes/components/+page.md

 </form>
 ```

+(Note that you must bind directly to `$form.tags` with the index, you cannot use the each loop variable, hence the underscore.)

 It's a little bit better and will certainly help when the components require some styling, but there are still plenty of attributes.
 Can we do even better?

 ### Using a fieldProxy